 If a white blanket of freshly-fallen snow is essential to your ideal holiday scene, your best bet for a white Christmas in North Carolina is Beech Mountain in the Blue Ridge Mountains.
 Said to be the snowiest town in the state, Beech Mountain is also the highest which is why it snows so much there.

-The town is also known for its ski resort, where you can participate in a range of winter activities such as skiing, ice skating, sledding, and snowshoeing.
+The town is also known for its ski resort, where you can participate in a range of winter activities such as skiing, snow tubing, ice skating, sledding, and snowshoeing.

 For a true winter wonderland setting, a hike to Creekside Falls can really put one in the Christmas spirit!
 Leading up to the big day, many events take place in the town including the Beech Mountain Holiday Market, Beech Mountain Christmas Parade & Festival, and Santa Comes to Beech Mountain.
 After all your holiday cheer head to Beech Mountain Brewery, it’s one of the best breweries in North Carolina!